mvmorin/queller-bot/general-rules.md

 16. Use cards “in play” at the first opportunity.

 # Characters
-20. In this document, the term Nazgûl excludes the Witch King.
+20. In this bot, the term Nazgûl excludes the Witch King.
 21. Do not use a character’s ability if it would have no effect.

 # Dice